Lucio Ianiero: Coaching career

 Ianiero served as an assistant coach for St. Catharines Roma Wolves in 1997.
 In 2000, he was named Canadian Professional Soccer League Coach of the Year, as head coach of the St. Catharines Wolves.
 In 2001, he helped lead the Wolves to the league title.
 He was the team's player-coach from at least 2000 to 2006.
-On August 12, 2015 Brock University appointed Ianiero head coach for the men's soccer team.
+On 12 August 2015 Brock University appointed Ianiero head coach for the men's soccer team.

+In 2024, he was named the head coach of Niagara 1812 for both the men's team in the National Premier Soccer League and the women's team in the Women's Premier Soccer League.

 Retirement

-Ianeiro is currently a high school teacher at St. Catharines Collegiate Institute and Vocational School, as well as coaching at St. Catharines Jets Girls Soccer Club.
+Ianeiro was a high school teacher at St. Catharines Collegiate Institute and Vocational School.

-Ianiero also coaches one of the province's top 1999 girls teams with the Niagara Regional Soccer Program, where he also serves as one of the technical directors.
 In 2018, he was inducted into the Hamilton Soccer Hall of Fame.